Germano123/next-chat/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Introducing AbacatePay

+[AbacatePay](https://www.abacatepay.com/) is a payment gateway designed to simplify the integration of PIX transactions into your projects.
+With its clear documentation and intuitive API, AbacatePay enables quick and efficient payment processing, allowing you to focus on developing your application without the complexities of payment system integration.
+We encourage you to explore AbacatePay and consider contributing to its ongoing development.

+### Why am I promoting them?
+Simply because I loved their concept, the tool’s usability, and I want to contribute to its growth.

 ## Learn More
 To learn more about Next.js, take a look at the following resources: